matteocargnelutti/jean-pierre/docs/USER.md

 ## A note on security
 **Please note that this interface is not meant to be accessible from the internet** : you should only run it on your local network, as it doesn't use **HTTPS** and only uses a **single password** to grant access to the web interface.

-You might want to consider making it accessible remotely with an **https connexion and a strong password, or through a proxy** : this documentation will not cover theses aspects for now.
+You might want to consider making it accessible remotely with a **HTTPS connexion and a strong password, or through a proxy** : this documentation will not cover theses aspects for now.

 -- [**Next : Dev guide**](https://github.com/matteocargnelutti/jean-pierre/blob/master/docs/DEV.md)